When talking about time or distance, we use the number + noun expression as part of a possessive compound noun.

 If the number is one or less, or ends in a fraction: a half, a quarter, etc, the unit of measurement is in the singular and is followed by -‘s.

-- It’s only half-an-hour’s drive.
+(a break of one week) - It’s only half-an-hour’s drive.

-(the width of half a metre)
+(a width of half a metre)

 If the number is more than one, the unit of measurement is in the plural and is followed by an apostrophe.